Techy-Wu/vscode-server-toolchain-workaround/README.md

 ~/.vscode-server/cli/servers/Stable-$COMMIT_ID/server/node
 ```

-Use 'ldd' command to determine wheter the program is well-equiped with new dynamic linkers, as:
+Use `ldd` command to determine wheter the program is well-equiped with new dynamic linkers, as:

 ```bash
 cd ~/.vscode-server/cli/servers/Stable-$COMMIT_ID/server